MadhanRavuru/MadhanRavuru.github.io/_posts/2019-12-20-PointRCNN.md

 ## Our Method

-In contrast to the mentioned related work, our bottom-to-up 3D proposal generation method directly generates robust 3D proposals from raw point clouds, which is optimal, efficient and free from quantization.
-The proposed method comprises of 2 stages.
+In contrast to the mentioned related work, PointRCNN achieves robust 3D object detection performance from raw point clouds, which is optimal, efficient and free from quantization.
+The proposed method comprises of 2 stages:

 **1. Bottom-up 3D box proposal generation**
 * PointNet++ with multi-scale grouping as our backbone network